 Cutting and Removing Rusty Panels

 Cutting out the damaged metal can be done in several ways.
-An air compressor and proper air tools will allow you to work more efficiently.
+An air compressor and cut-off wheel is one popular method.

-Once the bad metal is cut away, use an air sander to bring the area down to bare metal.
+Once the bad metal is cut away, an air sander can be used to bring the area down to bare metal.